 Seizure of vehicles

-The notice must be received within one month of the seizure otherwise a trader won’t be able to challenge it.
-Find information about appeals in section two of Notice 12A
+The notice must be received within one month of the seizure otherwise you’ll not be able to challenge it.
+There’s more information about challenging seizure in section 2 of Notice 12A.

-Return of goods
+Return of seized goods

 Making a complaint

 Both HMRC and BF have a complaints procedure you can use if you’re unhappy about the way you were treated during a seizure.